kernc/_sgs/content/pages/en/index.md

 [program sheet]({filename}/pages/en/program.md)
 and view promotional photos in the [gallery]({filename}/pages/en/gallery.md).
-If you like the content of the website, share it with your best friends.
+If you like the content of this website, share it with your friends.